team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 The `encodeImage` function takes an image file path as input and performs the following steps:

 1. It reads the contents of the image file using `fs.readFileSync()`.
-2. It creates a Buffer object from the image data.
+2. It converts the file contents into a Buffer object.
-3. It converts the Buffer to a base64-encoded string using `toString('base64')`.
+3. It then encodes the Buffer into a base64 string representation.
+4. Finally, it returns the base64-encoded string of the image.

-This function essentially converts an image file into a base64-encoded string representation, which can be useful for embedding images in HTML, sending images over APIs, or storing image data in certain formats.
+This function is commonly used to convert image files into a format that can be easily transmitted or stored as text, such as when sending images via APIs or storing them in databases that don't support binary data directly.

 ### Third Party Libaries